cyberlogic-consulting/cyberlogic-yt-camel-for-beginners/message-mapping/Readme.md

-# Apache Camel Endpoints Configuration for Beginners
+# Apache Camel Message Mapping for Beginners
 Code samples demonstrated in https://youtu.be/5SWEfr4DTaU .